-: Requires specific reagents to craft (see Weapons Trait table).
+: Requires a Mystical Imbued Material to craft (see Weapons Trait table).

 Armor Crafting

 Your BRU/CHEM/BIO defenses are determined separately.
 Each Defense type is the sum of all Defense gained by worn armor, shields, or special equipment.

 Based on your Armor Type, you may gain Slowed.
 This is a Persistent Effect while wearing the armor.